We accept Paypal payments along with all major credit/debit cards including Visa, Mastercard, Discover, and American Express.

 Yes!
 We ship to over 150 different countries around the world!

 Check individual item descriptions for shipping times.
-More complex/custom made flow gear will take a bit longer to arrive due to its individualized craftsmanship.
+More complex/custom made props will take a bit longer to arrive due to their individualized craftsmanship.

-Simple orders that take less time to craft you can expect in 1-3 business days + shipping time.
-Complex orders can often take up to 12 business days to arrive.
+Simple orders that take less time to craft take 2-5 business days to build + shipping time.
+Complex props can often take 5-7 business days to build + shipping time.

 Tracking information will be sent to the email address you used to order as soon as the package is shipped.